ionStici/frontend/1-html/forms-best-practices.md

 - Intuitive UI

+- Every form control must have an associated `<label>` element describing the purpose of the form control.

 - **Short labels** are easier to scan, reduce visual clutter, and help users to understand what data is needed faster.

-- Don’t Use The Placeholder Attribute, use lavels instead
+- Don’t Use The Placeholder Attribute, use lavels instead.

-- Position the label above the form control
+- Position the label above the form control.

 - Use the appropriate form controls.
 E.g. by using `type="tel"`, users on touch devices get a keypad optimized for entering numbers.